 The next concepts are to power the meter with solar power and with a replaceable battery.
 These concepts are feasible because this is how many parking meters on the market are powered.
 They are also necessary to the meter because they bring reliable power to the parking meter.

 The final concept is to pay for parking through the app.
 This fulfills the requirement of monetizing the parking meter and does this without adding any hardware components.
-The software will have to include an sdk to receive payments from a credit card, this can be done through a pre-existing platform such as PayPal.
+The software will have to include the ability to receive payments from a credit card, this can be done through a pre-existing platform such as PayPal.

 Referencing the PERT Chart from Section VI, it can be observed that the critical path goes through development of the app.
-This includes the entire feature set on the user side, such as visualizing open spaces and navigating to them.
+This includes the entire feature set on the user side, such as visualizing open parking spaces and navigating to them.
 The main technical issue is that if the creation of the base app has complications or if the development environment is not set up for the members working on the app in a timely manner, then those members won't be able to start working on their tasks for the app.
 The design process will handle this issue by focusing the effort of all the members who will work on the app to work on setting up the base app in the first weeks of development.
 Another similar technical issue that could arise would be if the integration of the microprocessor and the physical components could not be done in the allocated time, then the communication between the meter and the app could not be tested.
 The design process would counter this by having the team work on the app and the database without communication with the meter and test with the completed meter later in the process and solve problems that arise then.
 A software test bench should be implemented to avoid the hardware dependency for the app development team.

 Many aspects of the design have been finalized either with what component to use or what platform to use.
 The app will be developed for android devices using android studio.
-To navigate to spots or display open spots, the google maps SDK will be utilized.
-To accept payments from the user for the parking meter, the paypal SDK will be utilized.
-Google firebase will be used to receive data from the physical meter and to store it.
-The app will read the data from Google firebase and visualize it.
+To navigate to spots or display open spots, the Google Maps API will be utilized.
+To accept payments from the user for the parking meter, the PayPal API will be utilized.
+Google Firebase will be used to receive data from the physical meter and to store it.
+The app will read the data from Google Firebase and visualize it.
 A full list of the electronic components and mechanical hardware has been selected and can be seen in Table 7.2.
-A prototype of what the app will look like has been developed and can be observed in figure 4.2.1 to 4.2.4.
-The figures shows the proposed pages of the app.
+A prototype of what the app will look like has been developed and can be observed in figures 4.2.1 to 4.2.4.
+The figures show the proposed pages of the app.